parallaxinc/Spin-IDE_iOS/ReadMe.txt

 4. Support a standard library of spin objects.

-5. Handle projects with multiple spin files.

-6. Add cut/copy/paste/undo/redo.
+5. Add cut/copy/paste/undo/redo.
 (These are available now as keyboard shortcuts on Bluetooth keyboards.)

-7. Add find/replace.
+6. Add find/replace.

-8. Final code clean up.
+7. Final code clean up.

 Other features and fixes needed for a solid release
 ---------------------------------------------------